droglenc/NCMTH107/resources/Syllabus-Current.md

 ## Assistance

 <img class="img-right" src="../img/help.jpg">
-A variety of opportunities for out-of-class assistance and in-class accommodations are provided.
-Please read about these opportunities below and use them throughout the semester as appropriate.[^help]
+Sources for out-of-class assistance and opportunities for in-class accommodations are described further below.
+Please use these throughout the semester as appropriate.[^help]

 * *Never apologize for asking for what you need, if you don't ask - the answer will always be no.* - Rachel Wolchin
 * *Asking for other's guidance helps you see what you may not be able to see.
 It's always important to check your ego and ask for help.* - Ken Blanchard